Revision Breast Augmentation

 B. Capsular contracture (abnormal scar tissue around an implant) resulting in hardening of the breasts and adverse changes in their shape.

 C. Being able to feel/ see the edge of an implant, visible ripples, folds or creases (seen or felt) can all be indications for revision.

-D. A shift in the position of implants from their original position (implant malposition) resulting in a wide gap/ poor cleavage, high riding implants or bottoming out (abnormal low lying position) with lack of support.
+D. A shift in the position of implants from their original location (implant malposition) resulting in a wide gap/ poor cleavage, high riding implants or bottoming out (abnormal low lying position) with lack of support.

-E. Droopiness of the native breast tissue resulting in the so called “double-bubble” appearance.
+E. Droopiness of the native breast tissue resulting in the so-called “double-bubble” appearance.